rahmatrdn/rahmatrdn/README.md

 - 👋 Hi, I’m @rahmatrdn
-- 👀 I’m interested in All About Software Development (UIUX, Product Management, Engineering, etc)
+- 👀 I’m interested in *All About Software Development (UIUX, Product Management, Engineering, etc)*
-- 🌱 I’m currently learning Golang Programming and Software Design Pattern
+- 🌱 I’m currently learning *Software Design Pattern and Managing Software Engineers*
-- 💞️ I’m looking to collaborate on building Startup
+- 💞️ I’m looking to collaborate on *building Startup Business*
 - 📫 How to reach me?
-Follow my Instagram (@rahmatrdn__) and Linkedin (Rahmat Ramadhan Putra)
+Follow *my Instagram (@rahmatrdn__) and Linkedin (Rahmat Ramadhan Putra)*

 <!---
 rahmatrdn/rahmatrdn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.